jayfk/cookiecutter-saas/README.md

 - Postgres
 - Caddy web server

-*Check out the [stack](https://cookiecutter-saas.readthedocs.io/en/latest/stack.html) section in the docs for more.*
+*Want to know more?
+Check out the [stack](https://cookiecutter-saas.readthedocs.io/en/latest/stack.html) section in the docs.*

 # Installation